formir/room-gallery/README.md

 - `darkRoomCanvasShadow`

 These CSS variables allow you to control the styling of various components and elements within your RoomGallery.
 You can override these variables to create a custom look and feel for your gallery.

+### Core Setup in Sass (src/sass/room-gallery.scss)

+- `$room-size-width`: Default width of room gallery - 100vmax
+- `$room-size-height`: Default height of gallery - 100vmin
+- `$room-mobile-media-width`: Mobile breakpoint - 945px (Do not use % unit or calc().
+You can use px, rem, cm, vh, vw, etc.)
+- `$room-mobile-size-width`: Mobile width of gallery after mobile breakpoint - 100vw (Do not use % unit or calc().
+Recommended 100vw)
+- `$room-mobile-size-height`: Mobile height of gallery after mobile breakpoint - 100vh (Recommended 100vh)